learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-05-14-configuring_jenkins.md

       docker stop $(docker ps -a --filter="name=csm" -q)

 `deleteAllImages`: This command is implemented to save disk space on the server by deleting unused images and containers - one of our images uses about 2.4 GB!
-The shell command is followed by `|| true` because we do not want any console output to fail our jenkins build.
+The shell command is followed by `|| true` because we do not want any console output to fail our Jenkins build.
 For example if there are no images to clean, this command will return a message we so not want to receive at this point.
 We can still see those messages in the Jenkins output console tough.

       docker rm $(docker ps --no-trunc -aq)
       docker rmi $(docker images -q --filter "dangling=true")